Dream Symbolism | The Rosetta Stone for Translating Dreams

 His reaction to the dead rat sticks out.
 To me it screams “symbolism!”

-We will have plenty more opportunities to discuss symbolism at this blog.
-In the meantime, take note of the symbolism in your dreams.
+Take note of the symbolism in your dreams.
 Think expansively and creatively about what it could mean.
 Approach it like learning a foreign language.
 With practice and exposure you are sure to get better at translation.
 And as you do, the meaning of your dreams will be unlocked.